 To pair a Bluetooth device to your Android device, you need to begin by turning on Bluetooth on your phone.
 To do so, swipe down the Notifications shade from the top of your screen.
-Swipe down again to access the Quick Settings panel, then tap the Bluetooth icon
+Swipe down again to access the Quick Settings panel, then tap the Bluetooth icon to turn Bluetooth on.

 Now, to begin pairing, you must first set your Bluetooth device to discovery mode.
 If you don't know how to do so, you can find this information in the information booklet that came with your headset.

 To pair, go to the Quick settings panel at the top of the Notification shade, then press and hold the Bluetooth icon to open Bluetooth settings.
 Tap Pair new device; some phones will automatically begin scanning for Bluetooth devices to pair, whereas others will require you to tap Scan.
 Tap the Bluetooth headset that you wish to pair when it pops up on your screen.

-Image: © Bluetooth.
+Image: © Unsplash.